jorgeandresvasquez/aws-training/professionalArchitect/acloudguru/chapter_6_architecture_to_scale.md

 - ![Application Autoscaling](images/application_autoscaling.png)
 - Predictive Scaling
     - Can dynamically scale based on learning your load and calculating expected capacity
+- For Amazon EC2 Auto Scaling, there are two primary process types: Launch and Terminate.
+The Launch process adds a new Amazon EC2 instance to an Auto Scaling group, increasing its capacity.
+The Terminate process removes an Amazon EC2 instance from the group, decreasing its capacity.
+- AutoScaling triggers the AZRebalance event if the number of instances in availability zones are not matching after terminating instances.
+If Autoscaling launches new instances before terminating the olds ones you can suspend the AZRebalance process of auto-scaling to avoid the rebalancing.
+    - When rebalancing, Amazon EC2 Auto Scaling launches new instances before terminating the old ones, so that rebalancing does not compromise the performance or availability of your application.

 ## Kinesis
 - Collection of services for processing streams of various data